-95. Defendant Suncor Energy Sales, a subsidiary of Suncor Energy, is a Colorado corporation and citizen, with its principal office located at 717 17th Street, Suite 2900, Denver, Colorado.
-Suncor Energy Sales is subject to general jurisdiction in Colorado.
+87. Defendant Suncor Energy Sales, a subsidiary of Suncor Energy, is a Colorado corporation, with its principal office located in Denver.
+Suncor Energy Sales is registered with the Office of the Colorado Secretary of State and does business in Colorado.
+As a citizen of the state, Suncor Energy Sales is subject to general jurisdiction in Colorado.